Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Previous Works

 RL has been used to align the model output with human preferences with an approach called Reinforcement Learning from Human Feedback (RLHF) \cite{kaufmann2023survey, christiano2017_rlhf_gym}.
 This method has proven highly effective for ensuring high-quality responses from large language models \cite{ziegler2019fine, ouyang2022training, stiennon2020learning}, including ChatGPT.

 In the context of medical imaging, RL is generally used in refinement or adjustment of predictions for tasks such as landmark prediction \cite{ALANSARY2019156, Ghesu2019}.
-More specifically in image segmentation, it is often limited to proxy tasks such as hyper-parameter search, active learning and region of interest detection \cite{hu2023reinforcement}, with a few exceptions explicitly targeting segmentation \cite{xu2025rlcoseg}.
+More specifically in image segmentation, it is often limited to proxy tasks such as hyperparameter search, active learning and region of interest detection \cite{hu2023reinforcement}, with a few exceptions explicitly targeting segmentation \cite{xu2025rlcoseg}.
 One exception is RL4Seg \cite{Judge_RL4Seg}, which enables direct end-to-end domain adaptation segmentation by formulating the task as a single-timestep trajectory.
 The input image is the only state in the trajectory, the action is a predicted segmentation map, and the reward is a pixel-wise error map of the segmentation.
 The reward is learned from a reward dataset of valid and invalid segmentations of the same image, and is used to provide feedback to improve the segmentation policy via the proximal policy optimization (PPO) algorithm \cite{schulman2017proximal}, following an approach inspired by RLHF.
+By relying on flexible reward driven feedback rather than target domain annotations, reinforcement learning can enforce task-specific priors such as the anatomical metrics on the policy.
+This improves segmentation quality across domains and enables the approach to be applied to other tasks or imaging modalities wherever such validity constraints can be defined.